haligonda/haligonda.github.io/_posts/2020-5-1-Remdesivir.md

 ![Oxygen](../images/Remdesivir/Lancet_Oxygen.png)

 The columns here follow the same ordering as in Figure 1.
+The 1st category (not shown) is hospital discharge.
 Taken from Table 1 of [Wang et al.](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)31022-9/fulltext)

 Clearly in these participants SARS-CoV-2 had already spread widely before treatment began.
 While the results were not statistically significant, the following is of particular note: